-Through close analysis of literary texts in a number of forms and from different times and places, students will consider their own interpretations, as well as the critical perspectives of others.
+Through close analysis of literary texts in various forms and from different times and places, students will consider their own interpretations, as well as the critical perspectives of others.
 In turn, this will encourage the exploration of how viewpoints are shaped by cultural belief systems and how meanings are negotiated within them.
-Students will be involved in processes of critical response and creative production, which will help shape their awareness of how texts work to influence the reader and how readers open up the possibilities of texts.

 With its focus on literature, this course is particularly concerned with developing sensitivity to aesthetic uses of language and empowering students to consider the ways in which literature represents and constructs the world and social and cultural identities.